 And we’ve been a major part of a movement that has put fossil fuel divestment well and truly on the map in Australia.

 We reckon that’s a pretty decent list of achievements for a team that is now just four part time staff.
 But we’re only going to be able to continue this work if we can build a community of donors chipping in to sustain this project.

 With just a small monthly donation, we can make millions of dollars worth of difference – it will be great to have you on board!

 Market forces will expose how our money is being invested in environmentally damaging projects, and enable the community to take action that shifts investment towards projects that match our values.

-SEN is a grass roots organisation with a vision to demonstrate scenarios for Western Australia to reduce CO2 emissions and pollution in fixed electricity generation, by maximising our use of sustainable energy.
+SEN is a WA grass roots organisation with a vision to demonstrate scenarios for Western Australia to reduce CO2 emissions and pollution in fixed electricity generation, by maximising our use of sustainable energy.